Special Features/ Programs of Charlton Junior School

 Jenine and Adrian Graham

-Middle School Student Testimonial
+Middle School Student Testimonials

 Middle School at Charlton Christian College is full of helpful people in a fun learning environment.
 The teachers are friendly and approachable and anytime students have a worry, they can talk it over.